Video Game Addiction Treatment in Austin, Texas

 About Our Founder

-Omega Recovery’s Chief Clinical Officer, Dr. Nicholas Kardaras, explains in his book “Glow Kids” how modern-day technology is equally if not more dopaminergic(addictive) than drugs and alcohol.
-Considered a leading expert in digital addiction, he has clinically worked with 1,000 individuals and written about the subject for Time, Scientific American, Psychology Today, Solan, and FOX News, and has appeared on Good Morning America, ABC’s 20/20, the CBS Evening News, CNN, FOX & Friends, NPR, and in Esquire, New York magazine, and Vanity Fair.
+Omega Recovery’s Chief Clinical Officer, Dr. Nicholas Kardaras, explains technology’s addictive nature in his book “Glow Kids.”
+He shows how modern-day technology is equally if not more dopaminergic than drugs and alcohol.
+Considered a leading expert in digital addiction, he has clinically worked with 1,000 individuals nationwide.
+He has written about the subject for Time, Scientific American, Psychology Today, Solan, and FOX News.
+He has appeared on Good Morning America, ABC’s 20/20, the CBS Evening News, and CNN.
+Dr. Kardaras has also been featured on FOX & Friends, NPR, Esquire, New York magazine, and Vanity Fair.

-“Dr. Nicholas Kardaras believes that screens can be more difficult to treat than drugs.
-It’s no surprise that screen usage has skyrocketed, the actual numbers are nonetheless staggering: the average American adult spends more than 11 hours per day watching, reading, listening and interacting with screens.
-Clinically, screen addiction looks like any other addiction and characterized by a person continuing to engage in problematic behavior which negatively impacts their life.
-Those addicted to screens have seen their schooling, job prospects, and personal relationships suffer or even destroyed as a result of their addiction to screens and technology.”
+Dr. Nicholas Kardaras believes that screens can be more difficult to treat than drug addictions.
+It’s no surprise that screen usage has skyrocketed, but the actual numbers are nonetheless staggering.
+The average American adult spends more than 11 hours per day interacting with screens daily.
+Clinically, screen addiction looks like any other addiction and shares the same characteristics as substance abuse.
+It is characterized by a person continuing to engage in problematic behavior negatively impacting their life.
+Those addicted to screens have seen their schooling, job prospects, and personal relationships suffer significantly.
+Many have even destroyed their lives as a result of their addiction to screens and technology.

 Call Now